karimz1/imgcompress/ReadMe.md

 ## 🔒 Privacy & Security

-- **100 % local processing** — images never leave your machine.
+- **100 % local processing** — no uploads, no telemetry
 - **No telemetry, no tracking** — the container has zero outbound analytics.
-- **Open-source code & reproducible builds** — inspect, audit, fork at will.
+- **Open-source and auditable**
+- **Run fully offline**
 - **Docker isolation** — run with read-only volumes or network-disabled mode for extra peace of mind.

 ---

 ## 🤝 Contribute

-Want to make Imgcompress even better?
+Want to make imgcompress even better?

-1. **Star** the repo to spread the word.
+1. ⭐ Star the repo to support the project
-2. **Fork → Branch → PR** — small patches are welcome!
+2. **Fork → Branch → PR** — developers are welcome to contribute!
-3. Browse ⚡ **`good first issue`** and **`help wanted`** tags for starter tasks.
+3. Browse `good first issue` or `help wanted` labels for starter tasks
-4. File a bug or feature request on the [issue tracker](https://github.com/karimz1/imgcompress/issues).
+4. File bugs or feature requests on the [issue tracker](https://github.com/karimz1/imgcompress/issues)

-All contributions follow the standard *Fork & PR* workflow plus.
-Thank you for making open-source better!
+Thank you for supporting open source ❤️

 ---

 ## ❤️ Donate to Support Development

-If Imgcompress saves you time, consider buying me a coffee, every donation keeps CI minutes ticking and pays for test data storage.
+If imgcompress saves you time, consider donating.
+Every contribution helps support development, testing, and ongoing maintenance.

 [![Donate with PayPal](https://img.shields.io/badge/Donate-PayPal-blue?logo=paypal)](https://paypal.me/KarimZouine972)

-*(Completely optional, always appreciated.)*
+*(Completely optional, and always appreciated.)*

 ---